Steady-state relations for a two-level system locally and relatively-strongly coupled to a generic many-body quantum chaotic environment: The set-up

-We consider a total quantum system, which is composed of a TLS $S$ as the central system and one environment $\E$, with $\E$ much larger than $S$.
-The environment is a generic many-body quantum chaotic system with $N$ particles \cite{foot-chaos}.
-The Hilbert spaces of the two systems are denoted by $\mathcal{H}^S$ and $\mathcal{H}^\E$, respectively, with dimensions $d_S=2$ and $d_\E$ ($\gg d_S$).
+The TLS is denoted by $S$.
+Its environment, denoted by $\E$, is a generic many-body quantum chaotic system consisting of $N$ particles ($N\gg 1$).
+The Hilbert spaces of $S$ and $\E$ are denoted by $\mathcal{H}^S$ and $\mathcal{H}^\E$, respectively, with dimensions $d_S(=2)$ and $d_\E$.